3. Types

 UBF Blueprint.
 If the type is instead set to string

-, for example, it is not valid UBF.
+instead, it is not valid UBF.